The Master Numbers and the Karmic Numbers - Special Cases in Numerological Calculations

 However, I prefer to make a note that I've got a master number and then to continue summation:

 And then I will say: Antonio Vivaldi's Life Path is 2(11).
 Which means he has a Life Path of Number Two, and there is also Master Number 11 associated with his Life Path.

-The reason for doing it like this is that I believe that the master numbers do not necessarily show their potential, even if a person has them.
-I will expand on this in a section below.
+The reason for doing it like this is that I believe that master numbers do not necessarily show their potential, even if a person has them.

 With the karmic numbers, all the same rules apply, so I will simply show you an example of calculation.